 This is Dr Fish, or a fish spa.
 Doctor fish is the name given to the species of fish Garra rufa.
 Other nicknames include nibble fish, kangal fish, physio fish, and doctorfishen.
-The Garra rufa love to nibble on dead skin and as soon as the people insert their limbs in the water, an army of these little guys start eating away the skin that’s been softened by the warm water.
-Doctor Fish can survive in waters as hot as 43-degrees Celsius so when somebody dips their feet in their pool, it’s a real treat.
+This type of fish loves to nibble on dead skin and as soon as the people insert their limbs in the water, an army of these little guys start eating away the skin that’s been softened by the warm water (Doctor Fish can survive in waters as hot as 43°Celsius).

-Many tourists never try therapeutic massage because they are worried about ending up in a place that offers massaging of parts that traditional masseuses never reach.
-As a guide, if the place has any of the following, then walk on by.
+Many visitors to Phuket never try getting a therapeutic massage because they’re simply worried about ending up in a place that offers massaging of parts that traditional masseuses would never reach.
+As a guide, if the place has any of the following, you may consider walking on by.

 - A dark interior, perhaps with dark-tinted windows.

 - Young, slim masseuses, sexily dressed and carefully made up.
-A professional masseuse will always wear a proper uniform and little or no make-up.
+A professional masseuse will always wear a proper uniform and little to no makeup.